Find out which countries are welcoming US tourists back

 Kenya

-Kenya is open to US travelers with a negative Covid-19 test result taken 96 hours or less upon arrival and who pass a strict health screening.
+UPDATE: Kenya is open to US travelers with a negative Covid-19 test result taken 96 hours or less upon arrival and who pass a strict health screening.
 No quarantine.
+Arriving visitors have a QR code and departing travelers must have a TT code from the Trusted Travel initiative.
+More info: US Embassy.

 The Maldives

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on May 1.
-The US State Department advises that travelers consult country-specific travel advisories via their website UPDATED: Visitors 11 and older must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here.
-Fully vaccinated travelers must upload proof of inoculation and are exempt from testing starting May 1.
-All travelers must opt-in to Covid-19 health insurance; the cost is included in the health visa fee.
-Get updates: US Embassy | Bahamas' travel website.